 What should I do if my Amazon account was hacked?

-Change the password from a clean device, secure your email account, enable MFA, remove unfamiliar devices or payment methods, check orders and gift card activity, and contact Amazon support through the official site.
+Change the password from a clean device, secure your email account, enable MFA or passkey sign-in, remove unfamiliar devices or payment methods, check orders and gift card activity, and contact Amazon support through the official site.